adjust/ios_sdk/doc/english/web_views.md

 ### <a id="deeplinking-setup-old"></a>Deep linking on iOS 8 and earlier

 Deep linking on iOS 8 and earlier devices is being done with usage of a custom URL scheme setting.
 You need to pick a custom URL scheme name which your app will be in charge for opening.
-This scheme name will also be used in the adjust tracker URL as part of the `deep_link` parameter.
+This scheme name will also be used in the Adjust tracker URL as part of the `deep_link` parameter.
 In order to set this in your app, open your `Info.plist` file and add new `URL types` row to it.
 In there, as `URL identifier` write you app's bundle ID and under `URL schemes` add scheme name(s) which you want your app to handle.
 In the example below, we have chosen that our app should handle the `adjustExample` scheme name.

+![][custom-url-scheme]

-After this has been set up, your app will be opened after you click the adjust tracker URL with `deep_link` parameter which contains the scheme name which you have chosen.
+After this has been set up, your app will be opened after you click the Adjust tracker URL with `deep_link` parameter which contains the scheme name which you have chosen.
 After app is opened, `openURL` method of your `AppDelegate` class will be triggered and the place where the content of the `deep_link` parameter from the tracker URL will be delivered.
 If you want to access the content of the deep link, override this method.

 ```objc
 - (BOOL)application:(UIApplication *)application openURL:(NSURL *)url